lmiller1990/vue-scroll-progress/README.md

 ## Extract the Logic out of the Component

 Before we add a nice UI like Tech Crunch has, we can decouple the scroll logic from the component.
 Currently, if someone wants to use our scroll progress component, they need to pull in all of Vue - not ideal, if you site is not already using Vue.
-None of the logic we have written even uses and of Vue's API.
+None of the logic we have written even uses any of Vue's API.

 Let's extract the logic, and make `<Progress />` a thin Vue wrapper connecting Vue and around the actual business logic.
-This gives us the optino of releasing a framework-agonistic library, which authors can then integrate to their Vue/React/Angular/whatever app.
+This gives us the option of releasing a framework-agonistic scroll progress library, which authors can then integrate to their Vue/React/Angular/whatever app.

-I'll create a `progress.ts` script, and add the functions, making slight changes to the signatures:
+I'll create a `progress.ts` script in the `components` directory, and add the functions discussed above, making slight changes to their signatures:

 ```ts
 const getScrollPercentage = (startMarker: HTMLElement, endMarker: HTMLElement): number => {